OneDrive/onedrive-api-docs/docs/rest-api/api/attachment_get.md

 All these types of attachment resources are derived from the [attachment](../resources/attachment.md) resource.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

-* If accessing attachments in messages: Mail.Read.
+* If accessing attachments in messages: Mail.Read
-* If accessing attachments in events: Calendars.Read.
+* If accessing attachments in events: Calendars.Read
+* If accessing attachments in Outlook tasks: Tasks.Read
-* If accessing attachments in group posts: Group.Read.All.
+* If accessing attachments in group posts: Group.Read.All
 <!--
-* If accessing attachments in group events or posts: Group.Read.All.
+* If accessing attachments in group events or posts: Group.Read.All -->
--->

 ## HTTP request